-Each year the Center for Social Concerns accepts proposals for $2,500 grants to fund the design of a new course or a major redesign of an existing course.
-These course development grants are a special initiative for faculty interested in incorporating social concerns into their courses through community-based learning.
+Each year the Center for Social Concerns accepts proposals from Notre Dame faculty and graduate students for $2,500 grants to fund the design of a new course or a major redesign of an existing course.
+These course development grants are a special initiative for those interested in incorporating social concerns into their courses through community-based learning.
 Community-based learning integrates student direct service or other forms of civic engagement, such as research for non-profit organizations, into academic courses.

 community engagement course development grant categories

-Community engagement course development grants are available to faculty and graduate students across the University.
+Community engagement course development grants are available to Notre Dame faculty and graduate students across the University.
 See the descriptions below to identify the options available.

 1) Community Engagement Course Development Grants